Excellent

 Ready to take control of ADHD symptoms?

 With Klarity, deciding between similar medications like Concerta and Ritalin can be hassle-free.
 Find a licensed and certified healthcare provider in your state who specializes in ADHD diagnosis and treatment.
-They can evaluate your medical history and prescribe the best medication for you.
+They can evaluate your medical history and prescribe the best medication for you if medication is a medically necessary part of your treatment plan.

 Schedule an appointment with a licensed and certified provider today and get seen in as little as 24 hours.